m24927605/crusdc-monitor/README.md

 ### Coding related skills

-> Use modularization and factory skills to make sure the project follows SOLID principle and OOP design as possible.There are some end-to-end test and unit test to keep the code quality.
+> Use modularization and factory skills to make sure the project follows SOLID principle and OOP design as possible.There are some end-to-end test and unit test to keep the code quality.The test coverage is above 80%.

 ### k8s related skills